By Lambert Strether of Corrente

 “Clout Goes to College (University of Illinois).
 Chicago Tribune:

 At a time when it’s more competitive than ever to get into the University of Illinois, some students with subpar academic records are being admitted after interference from state lawmakers and university trustees, a Tribune investigation has revealed.

-received special consideration in the last five years, according to documents obtained by the Tribune under the state’s Freedom of Information Act.
+Hundreds of applicants received special consideration in the last five years, according to documents obtained by the Tribune under the state’s Freedom of Information Act.
 The records chronicle a shadow admissions system in which some students won spots at the state’s most prestigious public university over the protests of admissions officers, while others had their rejections reversed during an unadvertised appeal process.
 In one case, a relative of Antoin “Tony” Rezko, the now-convicted influence peddler for former Gov. Rod Blagojevich, got admitted after U. of I. President B. Joseph White wrote an e-mail stating that the governor “has expressed his support, and would like to see admitted” Rezko’s relative and another applicant.

 Since 2005, about 800 undergraduate students have landed on the clout list for the Urbana-Champaign campus.
 It’s unknown how many would qualify for entry on their own, but their acceptance rate is higher than average.
 For the 2008-09 school year, for example, about 77 percent were accepted, compared with 69 percent of all applicants.

 That’s in spite of the fact that patronage candidates, as a group, had lower average ACT scores and class ranks than all admitted students, records show….